 We had a few options for lunch.
-Brooke opted for the house specialty, barramundi (white fish), and I went for the more exotic kangaroo steak!
+My wife opted for the house specialty, barramundi (white fish), and I went for the more exotic kangaroo steak!
 I had never tried kangaroo before, and I’m happy to report that it was delicious.
 Kangaroo meat is very lean (98/2), so the chef served it medium rare.
 I found it to be tender, flavorful and not the least bit “gamey.”
-Brooke’s barramundi was well-seasoned and buttery in texture.
+Her barramundi was well-seasoned and buttery in texture.

 Lunch also came with an assortment of exotic fruits from the local area.
 The owner of the Tea House is reeeeeally into fruits, and he gave us a full lesson on each fruit we tasted.

 Daintree River Cruise

 Next, we drove deeper into the Daintree Rainforest to the banks of the Daintree River.
 Here we would join our river guide, Nick, for a 1-hour boat ride through crocodile-invested waters.
 Nick is what I picture when I think of Aussies.
 He’s a strong outdoorsman who really values conservation and harmony with the natural world.